kevintpeng/Learn-Something-Every-Day/Books/2012 Resilient Distributed Datasets.md

 ### Spark
 Spark provides an abstraction over RDDs, written in scala for static typing and interactive use
 - driver program connects to a cluster of workers, each which can store partitions in RAM
+- Partitioner class holds partitioning configurations
+- spark has transformations and actions, some that take other closures to apply to the RDD object

+### Representation of Resillient Distributed Datasets
+Important to capture the concept of the linage graph of a RDD through its formalized definition.
+This is achieved through a simple graph representation, without needing extra logic in the schedule for each one
+- RDDs are composed of a set of dependent parent RDDs, a set of atomic partitions, a function of its parents for computing the dataset, a set of metadata for partitioning scheme and data placement